bmwcarit/joynr/tests/system-integration-test/docker/joynr-backend-jee-1/README.md

 * Access Control Manager

-The services need a mqtt broker listening on port 1883 in a docker container named mqttbroker (see ../docker-compose.yml).
+The services need a mqtt broker listening on port 1883 in a docker container named mqttbroker-1 (see ../docker-compose.yml).

 ## Building